rguides

 parsnip

-# Same syntax for different engines
+# Same syntax for completely different model types

 log_spec <- logistic_reg() %>% set_engine("glm")